Noctigon K1 flashlight thrower review

-Intl-outdoor has been selling Noctigon MCPCB’s for quite a few years.
+Intl-outdoor has been selling Noctigon MCPCBs for quite a few years.
 Then Hank decided to produce his own flashlight lineup under the name Emisar.
 Also check out the extremely popular Emisar D4 v2 review, an EDC flashlight.
-The Noctigon K1, however, is the second flashlight in the Noctigon lineup, after the Noctigon Meteor M43 from 2015.
-It’s been 5 years since the first Noctigon flashlight came out.
+The Noctigon K1, however, is the second flashlight in the Noctigon lineup, after the Noctigon Meteor M43 from 2015, so it’s been 5 years since the first Noctigon flashlight came out.
 And the Noctigon K1 is already one of the best long-range LED flashlights on the planet.

-Probably the most exciting thing about this flashlight is the LED emitter.
-It’s a white W1 CSLNM1.TG that is supposed to throw about 700kcd.
-Which is by far the highest intensity LED in flashlights.
+Probably the most exciting thing about this flashlight is the LED.
+It’s an Osram W1 CSLNM1.TG that is supposed to throw about 700kcd.
+This LED is by far the highest intensity LED in flashlights.

 What you’ll get:

 - Noctigon K1 flashlight

 |Beam intensity||650 Kcd|

 Handling of the K1 flashlight

 It uses a single switch to activate and operate.
 The switch is located on the thinnest part of the head assembly.
 It’s not completely recessed so it could be activated accidentally.
 Fortunately, Intl-Outdoor added a holster to carry this little bad boy.